forgedway/it-notes/technologies/encodings.md

   encoding for Japanese websites after `UTF-8`.

 ## Obsolete encodings
 - **KOI-8** is an 8-bit extension of `ASCII`.
-It included 32 lowercase and 31
+It includes 32 lowercase and 31
   uppercase Russian letters.
+The name `KOI-8` is refers to a family of extensions of the `KOI-8` encoding.
+Some of the family members are:
+  - `KOI8-R` - most popular among other `KOI-8` encodings.
+  - `KOI8-B` - for Bulgarian.
+  - `KOI8-U` - for Ukrainian.
+  - `KOI8-T` - for Tajik Cyrillic.
+  - ...

 - **Big5** is a Chinese character encoding used in Taiwan, Hong Kong, and Macau for traditional Chinese characters.
 The original `Big5` character set is